sifank/NexDome_Beaver/README.md

 - NOTE:  This tab will not show up unless the rotator controller is communicating with the shutter
   - When turning the shutter power on, it can take up to 20 seconds for communication to be established
 - The 'AutoCalibrate' button will exercise the shutter through it's full range from closed to open.
 It will then set all these fields appropriately.
-  - You really should not change these unless you know what you are doing!
 - If these values are zero, click on the 'AutoCalibrate' button to initialize them
 - Safe Voltage is the level at which the rotator will execute it's shutter safety proceedure and close the shutter.
+- Settings fields:
+  - You really should not change these unless you know what you are doing!

 - To open or close the shutter, see the Main Tab.

 To enable or disable automatic shutter opening and closing when dome goes to into or out of the Park position, see the Options Tab.